Verd/Sanders Logging Company, Bryant, WA â€“ about 1890s. Before

 the turn of the century oxen were often manâ€™s best friends in the woods

 and on the farm.
 Oxen complete with yokes, chains and cables,

 provided the â€œhorse-powerâ€ that helped to clear much of the land.

 The Stillaguamish Valley Genealogical Society and Library has grown to include thousands of genealogical and historical books, microfilm and microfiche sets, and Internet access to free genealogy web sites.
 Our library is a depot for historical information pertaining to north Snohomish County and the Stillaguamish Valley, and its native populations and early settlers.
 The collection also contains material for all U.S. states and many foreign countries.
 This information is available to members and visitors during regular library hours.

-Monthly Meetings - Visitors Welcome!
+Monthly Meetings Visitors and Potential Members Always Welcome!

-· Wheelchair accessible and easily located from
+Wheelchair accessible and is easily reachable from I-5 or State Route (Highway) 9.

 Benefits of Membership

 Complete access to Members Only pages of our website.

 Participate in field trips to research centers.